Socialize with us

 When you look at your fireplace chimney from the outside of your house, most people only see the aesthetic side of it and not its true function.

 Aside from it looking architecturally pleasing it has a much more important function of removing dangerous flue gases from your fireplace or woodstove, keeping your family and home safe, your chimney is also what creates draft and keeps your fire burning properly.

 Rarely does anyone sitting in front of their fireplace or woodstove relaxing with a glass of wine ever think about the condition of the inside of their chimney flue. but a chimney fire is something very serious because it is literally a fire that starts inside your chimney and most chimneys are not normally designed to handle something that intense.

-Chimney fires happen because of the byproduct of the smoke traveling up your chimney and over time collecting on the inside of your flue and becoming what is called creosote, a highly flammable tar-like substance.
+Fires happen because of the byproduct of the smoke traveling up your chimney and overtime collecting on the inside of your flue and becoming what is called creosote, a highly flammable tar-like substance.

 So continue reading and will talk about those 3 important things you need to know about chimney fires.